I Took Jake Paul’s 74-Video Educational Series And It’s Terrifying

 Describing why it’s important for influencers to make a Facebook page, he said, “You’re probably like, ‘Jake, why Facebook.
 I don’t know about Facebook, my parents use Facebook.’”
 “This is why Facebook is still really really relevant,” he explains.
 “A lot of the bigger companies are run by older people who still use Facebook and will want to monetize on there.”

-Seven hours of Jake Paul educational videos have aged me from a sprightly 30-something into a dusty crone, trembling in fear of the Musical.ly youths.
+Seven hours of Jake Paul educational videos have aged me from a sprightly thirtysomething into a dusty crone, trembling in fear of the Musical.ly youths.
 To be fair, even Paul admits that he thinks Musical.ly is cheesy and for little kids, but he uses it because it’s a good way to cross-platform promote his other social media.

 Paul reveals himself to be a savage mercenary in terms of his quest for followers.
 One of the tactics he advises for gaining followers on almost all platforms is the scummy move of following thousands of people in hopes they’ll follow back, then quickly unfollowing them.